 Mentorship Is Good for the Profession

-- Mentoring relationships inside healthcare organizations and academic institutions can help those organizations retain nurses and nurse educators, reducing the cost of turnover.
+- Mentoring relationships can help healthcare organizations retain nurses, reducing the cost of turnover.

 Successful Nursing Mentorship